Squeegee: Other uses

 Stiff-bladed squeegees are used in addition to margin trowels and grout floats to apply grout or adhesive when applying ceramic tiles to a surface.

 Squeegees with hard rubber or metal blades are used in stencil printing to apply solder paste to printed circuit boards (PCBs).

 Small, hand-held plastic and rubber wedges with an edge formed as a blade are used in signwriting for the application of vinyl sheeting to decrease the possibility of air pockets.
 Signwriters' squeegees come in different models, some of which do not have handles, but are approximately the size and shape of a credit card.

 Automobile squeegees are used in some universities to clean chalkboards.

-During the September 11 attacks in 2001, Polish window washer Jan Demczur used a squeegee to free himself and five others from an elevator shaft in the World Trade Center in New York City.
+During the September 11 attacks in 2001, Polish window washer Jan Demczur used a squeegee as an improvised drywall cutter to free himself and five others from an elevator shaft in the World Trade Center in New York City.
 The squeegee is now currently on display at the Smithsonian.